Adventure Cruises in Manuel Antonio National Park

-Often at the very edge of the rainforest in Manuel Antonio National Park you will find you come out onto a long white-sand beaches.
+Often at the very edge of the rainforest in Manuel Antonio National Park, you will find you come out onto a long white-sand beach.
 Some beaches are only accessible by boat, perfect if you are on a cruise, you can have the beach to yourselves.
 These beaches are great places for swimming and snorkeling.
-Keep an eye out for turtles and even the occasional dolphin passing by as well as the colourful reef fish.
+Keep an eye out for turtles and even the occasional dolphin passing by as well as the colorful reef fish.
 There are ample adventure and relaxation activities to suit all kinds of interests on a cruise to Manuel Antonio National Park, Costa Rica.

 Top things to do and see in the Manuel Antonio National Park

-Turtles aren't the only marine life to get you snorkel and mask on for either.
-The corals are very healthy with many colourful fish living on them.
-In the right areas, the water is calm, clear and perfect for snorkeling.
+Turtles aren't the only marine life to get you to snorkel and mask on for either.
+The corals are very healthy with colorful fish living on them.
+In the right areas, the water is calm, clear, and perfect for snorkeling.
 Most of the snorkeling sites are easily accessible from the shore although, if you are on a cruise in Costa Rica it is often easier just to drop off the boat.

 Top Tips for visiting the Manuel Antonio National Park on a cruise